 Although there are plenty of hypotheses regarding labor and delivery, no one really knows what triggers labor.
 It's one of life's mysteries, I suppose, and a pretty vital one at that.
 That being said, there are top theories about what causes labor to start.

-Even though each pregnancy, and birth, is different, there are three stages of labor, noted Baby Center.
+Even though each pregnancy and birth is different, there are always three stages of labor, noted Baby Center.
 Labor begins with the dilation of the cervix as it begins to open.
 This is called early labor.
 You then move into active labor, when the cervix is fully dilated and contractions come frequently.
 Finally, the third stage of labor begins when you start to push, and you deliver your baby and placenta.
 That's all pretty straightforward.
 But as for what causes labor to start in the first place, read on to discover some of the top theories.

 1. Mother’s Pituitary Gland Secretes Oxytocin

 One theory about what triggers labor is that the mother's body, specifically her pituitary gland, begins to secrete oxytocin when the baby is fully developed and ready to be born, according to Medical News Today.
 Oxytocin is the hormone that stimulates contractions, reading the cervix for labor.
 The more mobile the cervix gets, the more the vagina widens, and labor ensues.

 The theory that the baby signals labor is a shift away from previous theories that postulated that the mother's body triggers labor.

 Researchers Carole Mendelson, Jennifer Condon and Pancharatnam Jeyasuria published a study in the Proceedings of the National Academy of Sciences that indicated fetal lungs provide the signal to initiate labor.
 When the fetal lungs have reached full maturation, they produce a certain type of protein, which in turn sends a wave of prostaglandins through the mother's body that trigger labor.
 According to Mayo Clinic, the baby's lungs are the last organ to develop in utero.